‘How To’ Series

 Why does a group have an AGM?
 What is the significance of such a meeting?

-The AGM is the key to the Community Association year - it is an opportunity to inform the community of the work that a group has been involved in while encouraging more support and drawing in new committee members with fresh ideas.
-This ‘how to’ sheet will take you through the steps necessary to properly prepare a group for an AGM, highlighting the importance of the constitution and providing an example of a typical agenda for the meeting.
+The AGM is the key to the Community Association year.
+It is an opportunity to inform the community of the work that a group has been involved in while encouraging more support and drawing in new committee members with fresh ideas.
+This ‘how to’ will take you through the steps necessary to properly prepare a group for an AGM, highlighting the importance of the constitution and providing an example of a typical agenda for the meeting.

 How to Set Up a Community Group

 There are many reasons why a community group may be set up.
-This might include a lack of youth services in the area, a need for a play park, issues with things like houses, roads, green areas etc. People who are concerned about such local issues, may come together as a group to try and bring about change in their local area.
+These might include a lack of youth services in the area, a need for a play park, and issues with things like houses, roads, green areas, etc. People who are concerned about such local issues may come together as a group to try and bring about change in their local area.

 How to Run Effective Committee Meetings